Stuzanna/simply-kafka/README.md

 My project building a Kafka app for learning Kafka.

-Read on for architecture and future expansion considerations.

 ## Current Architecture
 What the app looks like today.
 ![Current architecture](./diagrams/Current%20Architecture.drawio.png)